oracle-samples/ofs-sample-plugins/samples/011-PinActivity/README.md

 ## How to use

-Add this plugin as part of any screen.
+Add this plugin as part of the Activity Details Screen Make the Unpin option visible only when the value A_APPOINTMENT_TIME is not null
-Add an application as part of the plugin configuration.
-Ensure that the application has access to the getSubscriptions API.
-If the application has been properly configured, it will return a popup window with the result of the getSubscriptions API If the application is missing, it will return an alert indicating that the proxy has not been created.
-If the application doesn't have the right permission configured, it will show the response in the popup window.

 ## For development